OOiiOOiiOO/voice_ass/README.md

 # Simple voice assistant

-## This project is a simple voice assistant with Python.

 In the future, we plan to add features such as smart home control such as Amazon Alexa, etc.